ashislaha/Learn-iOS/README.md

 # Learn-iOS

 ## Let's begin to learn iOS.
 We will explore the basics of iOS Technology.
-Like - Auto-layout, ARC, View, ViewControllers, Animations etc..
+Like - Auto-layout, ARC, View, ViewControllers, Animations, Design Patterns, frameworks etc..

 ## 1. Do Auto-layout by code (not by story-boarding) :